yanliu1111/youtube-rag/README.md

 $ pip install -r requirements.txt
 ```

-For [whisper](https://github.com/openai/whisper) installation, use 'pip install git+https://github.com/openai/whisper.git` instead of `pip install whisper`.
+For [whisper](https://github.com/openai/whisper) installation, use `pip install git+https://github.com/openai/whisper.git` instead of `pip install whisper`.

 2. Create a free Pinecone account and get your API key from [here](https://www.pinecone.io/).
-   If you don't have choice for regin setting, we probably same using Iowa, US. <br>
+   If you don't have choice for regin setting, we are probably same using Iowa, US. <br>
-   So PINECONE_API_ENV="us-central1-gcp"
+   So here is setting `PINECONE_API_ENV="us-central1-gcp"`

 3. Create a `.env` file with the following variables: